top of page

 My dream was my talisman.
 I prayed and pleaded to it every day and night.
 I wanted my life back, myself back.
 The doctors’ words stabbed my heart, but it was also what I needed to hear.
 Suddenly I was forced to confront my biggest fear--living in pain forever.
 Fears transformed into proactive anger.
 He had no right to define my future, my fate.
 I became determined to prove this doctor and all my other doctors wrong.
 I decided then and there that I would live a “normal” life without pain and without pain medications.

 I received therapies three to five times per week for five plus years.
 I wore a soft back brace (actually a waist girdle I bought).
-I could only sit for 1 to 1½-hour intervals, stand for 15-minute intervals, drive for 30 minute intervals, and I walk on a level surface (without a cane!) about 1 to 1½ miles.
+I could only sit for 1 to 1½-hour intervals, stand for 15-minute intervals, drive for 30 minute intervals, and walk on a level surface (without a cane after 5 years!) about 1 to 1½ miles.
 Eventually, prolotherapy strengthened my sacrum's tendons and ligaments so I could stand for an hour.

 I am diagnosed with neuropathy, myofascial pain syndrome of neck and back, and adhesive arachnoiditis, in which my nerves from L3 down are adhered inside my spinal cord with scar tissue.
 I do not define myself by these diagnoses.
 I have a chronic, invisible illness, and you would not know the amount of pain I feel when looking at me.
 And this is what I prefer.
 For I am not my illness, I am the person you see who can be a kid at heart, who has fierce determination, and who tries to live every day to the fullest.